RobSmithDev/ArduinoFloppyDiskReader/readme.md

 V2.1 Diagnostics and potential write bug fixed
 V2.0 Disk reading has been vastly improved and you can now also write disks!
 V1.0 Initial release, can read disks fairly well

+# Licence
+This entire project is available under the GNU General Public License v3 licence.
+See licence.txt for more details.